mainmatter/mainmatter.com/src/posts/2024-03-18-cargo-autoinherit.md

 - When you need to add a new dependency, you first have to check if it's already used in another package of your workspace to keep versions in sync.

-This process it's error-prone and tedious.
+This process is error-prone and tedious.
 If you mess it up, you end up with different versions of the same dependency within your workspace.
 This can lead to hard-to-debug compilation errors or bloat your artifacts with unnecessary copies of the same package.